sustainable-computing-io/local-dev-cluster/README.md

 ## Startup

-**note**: in 2024 July, we decoupled cluster config with kind cluster setup, so that we allow this repo to set up a existing cluster.
+> **_Note_**: in 2024 July, we decoupled cluster config with kind cluster setup, so that we allow this repo to set up a existing cluster.

 1. Modify kind [config](./kind/manifests/kind.yml) to make sure `extraMounts:` cover the linux header and BCC.